BHariKrishnaReddy/UsedCarPricePrediction/README.md

 This is a Flask web app which predicts the price of the Used car.And for prediction I have used GrandientBoosting to train the model.

 ## Motivation
 Everyone has dreams, But only few work for their dreams & I'm in that few !.Playing games is fun but solving errors is adventurous and this is the real deal.
-And important thing If you need a Motivation to get started then you should change a little bit !
+And important thing Dreams don't work unless you do !

 ## Installation
 The Code is written in Python.
 No python in your local [install it](https://www.python.org/downloads/).